pierre-24/g2xtb_interface/README.md

 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:</path/to/you/xtb/directory>/lib/
 ```

-(see the [current python xTB interface documentation](https://github.com/grimme-lab/xtb/blob/master/python/xtb.py) for more information).
+(see the [previous python xTB interface documentation](https://github.com/grimme-lab/xtb/blob/5258d7ae4a7ad9ad9ead17c652e1408f8f08b05c/python/xtb.py) for more information, work is in progress to use the latest one).

 Then, in the gaussian input, use